 Gridworld: Dynamic Programming

 A small, deterministic Markov Decision Process you can poke at.
-Click any open cell to make it the destination, then play or step through value iteration one sweep at a time.
+Click any open cell to make it the destination, or switch to obstacle mode to add and remove walls; then play or step through value iteration one sweep at a time.
 When the policy settles, the agent disc walks the greedy path from the start cell to the destination.

 Loading gridworld